 In addition to paying in person, here are 3 easy ways to pay your Aurora bill:

-Please provide us with your health insurance information as soon as you check in at your Aurora facility.
+Please provide us with your health insurance information when scheduling your service.
 That includes billing information for any and all insurances you’ll be using to pay for the service.
-If you don’t have this information when you check in, it’s your responsibility to provide that information to us as soon as possible so we can accurately submit your claims.
+If you don’t have this information when you call to schedule, it’s your responsibility to provide that information at check in so we can accurately submit your claims.

 If your service was the result of a workplace injury or illness, you’ll need to provide the name of the employer and the billing information for any worker's compensation coverage you may be covered by.